quophyie/react-redux-skeletor/README.md

 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)

 # React Redux Skeletor (React Redux Boilerplate)
-A **`react-redux skeletor`** is a starter kit (i.e. skeleton hence the name skeletor) to get you started started on creating react-redux applications without having to think about the basic structure of you app or the basic packages you require.
+A **`react-redux skeletor`** is a starter kit (i.e. skeleton hence the name skeletor) to get you started started on creating react-redux applications without having to think about the basic structure of your app or the basic packages you require.

-This skeleton already comes pre-configured with some commonly used tools such as react, redux, redux-thunk,webpack, webpack-dev-server, babel, eslint etc pre-configured.
+This skeleton already comes pre-configured with some commonly used tools and packages such as react, redux, redux-thunk,webpack, webpack-dev-server, babel, eslint etc pre-configured.
 This skeleton favours a directory structure where components are grouped by features

 # Usage